Smithx10/virtual-kubelet/providers/triton/docs/README.md

  Tooling such as [Terraform](/docs/providers/triton), [Triton-CLI](https://github.com/joyent/node-triton), and [Pulumi](https://pulumi.io/) exist but do not implement the "Auto Scaling Group" feature set that users are familiar with on other platforms.
 In theory [Kubernetes](http://kubernetes.io) and the [Virtual-Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) Triton Provider will fill this need for a scheduler that runs against the [Triton Cloud-API](https://github.com/joyent/sdc-cloudapi/).

 The Primary Focus of this Provider is not to implement the entire Kubernetes EcoSystem, but just the features around managing the lifecycle of instances.
-Features outside of this will be considered 2nd class to me, but are definitely welcome if they do not infringe on the primary mission of managing instances.
+Features outside of this will be considered 2nd class, but are definitely welcome if they do not infringe on the primary mission of managing instances.

 I hope in the next few sections of this document to describe the state of what exists, its differences, and the reasons why they differ.